-- 54) Which part of the value chain would depreciation on a factory be classified as?
+- 54) Which element of the value chain would depreciation on a factory be classified as?

 - A) Design

 - B) Distribution

 - C) Research and development

-- D) Production
+- D) Production Answer: D Diff: 1

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

-- 55) Testing ways to increase the strength of your product would be classified as which part of the value chain?
+- 55) Testing ways to increase the strength of your product would be classified as which element of the value chain?

 - A) Design

 - B) Distribution

 - C) Production

 - D) Research and development